Consistant or Consistent: Which Spelling is Correct?

 • ✅ “A consistent methodology improves research reliability.”

-Consistent Or Consistant – Google Trends & Usage Data
+Consistent vs Consistant – Google Trends & Usage Data

 Google Trends shows consistent is far more searched than consistant globally.